rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-user-retention.md

 ## Configuring Rancher to Delete Users, Disable Users, or Combine Operations

 Rancher uses two global user retention settings to determine if and when users are disabled or deleted after a certain period of inactivity.
+Disabled accounts must be re-enabled before users can login again.

 The global settings, `disable-inactive-user-after` and  `delete-inactive-user-after`, do not block one another from running.